mustafademiray/restaurant_review_program/README.md

 ## Usage

-1. Navigate to /frontend/src/pages/index.tsx and paste the Program ID we have got from the Playground.
+1. Navigate to /frontend/src/pages/index.tsx and replace the Program ID we have got from the Playground.

 2. Start the development server: